jwiekiera/jwiekiera/README.md

-# 🚀 Joanna Wiekiera | Machine Learning Engineer & AI Researcher
+# 🚀 Joanna Wiekiera | Machine Learning Specialist

 👋 Hi!
 I'm a passionate AI engineer driven by solving complex data challenges.
 I specialize in **anomaly detection, continual learning, and deep learning**, with experience in **satellite data analysis, quantum computing, and AI in education**.
 My goal is to contribute to cutting-edge AI research and drive technological advancements.